 Over 5% of the world’s population – or 466 million people – has disabling hearing loss (432 million adults and 34 million children) 1.
 It is estimated that by 2050 over 900 million people – or one in every ten people – will have disabling hearing loss.
 The World Health Organization recommends a range of interventions to improve communication once hearing loss has occurred, including hearing implants*.

 About Geoffrey Ball - ideas4ears Head Judge and Inventor of the VIBRANT SOUNDBRIDGE

 Geoffrey Ball's extraordinary adventure in technology began in the legendary Silicon Valley of California and ultimately led him to the mountains of Austria, where he now lives and continues his work.
-Even as a child, Ball knew that sign language, conventional hearing aids, and lipreading were not for him, so he decided to find a cure for his deafness.
+Even as a child, Ball knew conventional acoustic hearing aids were not loud and clear enough for him and knew that there had to be a higher fidelity solution, so he decided to find a cure for his deafness.
 Never letting his disability stand in his way, he became a kind of modern Renaissance man with wide-ranging interests and abilities, all coupled with an undeniable talent for entrepreneurship and invention.

 MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication.
 The Austrian-based, privately owned business was co-founded by industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI), which was successfully implanted in 1977 and was the basis for what is known as the modern CI today.
 This laid the foundation for the successful growth of the company in 1990, when they hired their first employees.
 To date, MED-EL has grown to more than 2,200 employees from around 75 nations and has 30 locations worldwide.